 Kelli was most recently a host and reporter for Spectrum Sportsnet and Sportsnet LA covering the Lakers, Dodgers, Galaxy, and Sparks.
 She is also the author of “The Transition: Every Athlete’s Guide to Life After Sports,” which she wrote to aid fellow athletes in their own journeys.
 Kelli is focused heavily on health and wellness and women’s empowerment and education.
 She is also deeply passionate about inspiring women to live their most authentic lives.

-This three-year, global deal will bring the AVP, the athletes and our sport to over 100 million Amazon Prime members each and every tournament, expanding our fan base and inspiring people across the world to become a beach volleyball fan.
+We are excited to enter year two of our deal with Prime Video, bringing the AVP, the athletes and our sport to over 100 million Amazon Prime members each and every tournament, expanding our fan base and inspiring people across the world to become a fan of the game we love.

-Although live match coverage will no longer be available for free on AVP.com, all Amazon Prime members will have a better viewing experience that gives more than just the matches.
-This new viewing experience will give fans the access they deserve and give athletes the spotlight they have earned.
+All live match and recap coverage will be available for free to all Amazon Prime members, giving fans the access they deserve and athletes the spotlight they have earned.

 The Amazon Prime Video experience for each tournament will give our fans: